Wintouch

 Back to insights

-Why we default to RK3566 for general signage and reserve RK3588 for the AI digital-human capsule line.
+Why we default to RK3566 for general signage and reserve RK3588 for large-format AI digital-human capsules.

 By Wintouch Engineering